 The future growth of Great Lakes ports is dependent on developing new business opportunities.
 One such opportunity is containerized shipping.
 While common at coastal ports, container shipping has been rare in the Great Lakes.
 In 2013 the Port of Cleveland launched the first regularly scheduled container shipping service between the Great Lakes and Europe.
+In 2023 the Port of Duluth launched similar service.
 Other Great Lakes ports are also exploring new container services.